donal/odnd-junior-3lbb/README.md

 ## Modify abilities

-Only prime requisite abilities (Strength for Fighters, Intelligence for Magic-Users and Wisdom for Clerics) may be modified.
+Only prime requisite abilities (Strength for Fighters, Intelligence for Magic-Users, Wisdom for Clerics and Dexterity for Thieves) may be modified.

 In no case may an ability be lowered to less than 9.